 Check hoses and clamps for secure mounting, splits, soft/weak sections, leakage.
 Check hoses for ABCDFR.
 Any of these warrant replacement.
-Though the type of defect found can dictate whether immediate action needs to be taken, I recommend anything be fixed before travel for peace of mind.
+Though the type of defect determines if immediate action needs to be taken, most should be fixed before travel for peace of mind.

-Check alternator wiring for proper mounting and chafing, burns or melting.
+Check alternator wiring for proper mounting, chafing, burns or melting.
 Any of these are trouble brewing.

 Check power steering fluid (if applicable) for proper level and that it is free of contamination.

-Check washer fluid reservoir for sufficient level and proper fluid (water and standard washer fluid can and will freeze in cold weather).
+Check washer fluid reservoir for proper mounting / fluid / level (water and standard washer fluid can freeze in cold weather).

 Check hydraulic brake master cylinder (if equipped) for proper mounting / fluid level, leakage, and contamination.
 Diesel-powered vehicles with assisted hydraulic brakes either have a hydro-boost unit or a vacuum pump for standard vacuum-assist brakes.
 Hydro-boost uses power steering pressure to reduce pedal effort, similar to vacuum boosters on gasoline engines.
 This system can sometimes push power steering fluid into the brake system, rendering it inoperative.
 Either of these assist systems should be checked for proper mounting and leaks (vacuum or fluid).

-Check air brake system compressor (if equipped) for proper mounting, and drivebelt condition if applicable (most I've seen were gear driven and part of the engine, others are belt driven.
+Check air brake system compressor (if equipped) for proper mounting, and drivebelt condition if applicable.
+Some are gear driven and part of the engine, others are belt driven.
 Some lubricate via the engine's oil system, so unaddressed oil leaks could be disastrous.

 Check exhaust manifold / pipes / turbocharger for proper mounting and free of leaks or damage.
 Leaks will show dark spots of carbon in the immediate area.
-Turbochargers are generally oil-lubricated by the engine and should be inspected for leaks in this area.
-Water-to-air intercoolers should be checked for leaks and damage.
+Turbochargers are generally oil-lubricated by the engine.
+Inspect for oil leaks in this area.
+Check water-to-air intercoolers for leaks and damage.

 Check engine and transmission mounts for cracks, wear or other defects.